rediacc/www/src/content/docs/en/cli/api-reference/team-members.md

 #### Business Rules

-- Requires team admin or company admin permissions
+- Requires team admin or organization admin permissions
 - Cannot remove the last admin from a team
 - User immediately loses access to all team resources
 - Active sessions for team resources are terminated
-- Does not delete the user account from the company
+- Does not delete the user account from the organization
 - User can be re-added to the team later if needed
 - Removal is logged in audit trail
 - Any running operations by the user continue to completion